Class Schedules Index | Course Catalogs Index | Class Search Page |

 Through this course students will develop critical engineering skills for sustainable land development, including project procurement, road design, utility/stormwater design, site grading design, and construction.
 The course provides an experience similar to working in a professional site/civil engineering design firm.
 Project work will require the use of technology design tools (CAD), leadership, and problem solving.
 Prerequisite: CE 2010 | |

-CE 3050 | Introduction to Green Engineering (3) |
+CE 3050 | Energy Systems and the Environment (3) |

-Offered Spring 2025 | A hands-on overview in systems thinking as it relates to infrastructure and sustainability analysis.
-Students will learn quantitative tools to analyze complex socio-technical systems with a focus on water, energy, transportation, buildings, and food.
-Students will undertake an open-ended, team-based life cycle assessment project on a topic of their choice.
-Prerequisites: CHEM 1410 and CE 2100 or Energy/Mass Balances.
+Offered Spring 2025 | Course provides a hands-on overview in energy infrastructure as it relates to climate and the environment.
+Students will learn quantitative tools to analyze power, buildings, manufacturing, and transportation systems.
+The course will explore the broad impacts of the energy transition away from fossil fuels.
+Students will undertake an open-ended, team-based life cycle assessment project.
+Prerequisites: CE2100 or CHE2215.
 Course was offered Fall 2023, Fall 2022, Spring 2022, Spring 2021, Spring 2020, Spring 2019, Spring 2018, Spring 2017, Summer 2016 |

 CE 3100 | Water for the World (3) |